Individualized and Interpretable Sleep Forecasting via a Two-Stage Adaptive Spatial-Temporal Model: Methodology

 This distributional shift can degrade the model's performance on unseen participants. $\mathcal{D}_a = \mathcal{D}_{\text{train}}$ represent the \emph{source domain} and $\mathcal{D}_t = \mathcal{D}_q$ denote the \emph{target domain} for a given fold $(i, q)$.
 The joint distributions of the source and target domains are:

 where $P_s$ and $P_t$ are the probability distributions over $\mathcal{X} \times \mathcal{Y}$ for the source and target domains, respectively.

-\emph{Domain adaptation} seeks to mitigate this issue by aligning the source and target domains, thereby enhancing the model's generalization ability.
-When distributions vary significantly across participants (due to physiology, behavior, etc.), each participant can be viewed as its own \emph{domain}.
 Training on $\mathcal{D}_p$, validating on $\mathcal{D}_q$, and testing on $\mathcal{D}_i$ can be interpreted as adapting from a \emph{source domain} to a \emph{target domain}.
 This viewpoint motivates the application of \emph{domain adaptation} methods, which aim to reduce distributional discrepancies between training participants and a new target participant.

-\paragraph{Our Domain Adaptation Strategy} Recognizing that physiological patterns vary significantly between individuals, we designed our framework to ensure that models trained on one group of participants can effectively generalize to new, unseen participants.
-We implement a two-stage domain adaptation approach to address the critical challenge of cross-participant generalization in sleep quality prediction as shown in the pseudo code from Algorithm~\ref{alg:our-model}.
-Our adaptation strategy operates in two distinct stages: training-time domain adaptation and test-time adaptation (TTA).
+\paragraph{Our Domain Adaptation Strategy} We designed our framework to ensure that models trained on one group of participants can effectively generalize to new, unseen participants.
+We implement a two-stage domain adaptation approach to address the critical challenge of cross-participant generalization in sleep quality prediction, as shown in the pseudo code from Algorithm~\ref{alg:our-model}.
+Our adaptation strategy operates in two distinct stages: training-time domain adaptation and \gls{tta}.
 We provide flexible configuration options allowing these stages to be used independently or in combination through four modes: 'none', 'train-only', 'test-only', or 'both', enabling systematic evaluation of each component's contribution.